tdantas/it-interviews/README.md

-This repository contains some IT Interviews that I heard, did and imagine.
+This repository contains some IT Interviews that I heard, did and imagined.

 #### Solutions
 	The solutions are in a new branch called solutions.